jbinvnt/beginner-python-challenge/README.txt

 # Beginner K-12 Python Coding Challenge
 Scenario: A board game company needs your help printing out boards for their battleship games.
 They have three tasks for you.
+The starter code is in the [battleship.py](battleship.py) file.

 ## Part 1: Simple Battleship
 *Write your code for this part inside the function defined as `def simple_battleship():`.*